Bridging relationships between schools, students and the community

-The Communities In Schools® site coordinator works with volunteers, partners and the local community to provide students with the supports they need to succeed both inside and outside the classroom.
+Communities In Schools site coordinators work with volunteers, partners and the local community to provide students with the supports they need to succeed both inside and outside of the classroom.
 We provide these supports in three different tiers.

 By differentiating our supports, we are able to serve most students in a school and also focus attention on targeted students that have significant needs.